-- i.
-Government Bills: Introduced by a Minister and passed by simple majority of the Assembly. - ii.
-Private Members' Bills: Introduced by any Member of the Assembly and passed by simple majority.
+- Government Bills: Introduced by a Minister and passed by simple majority of the Assembly. - ii.
+Private Member's Bills: Introduced by any Member of the Assembly and passed by simple majority.
 Restriction: Any Bill that involves expenditure from the Consolidated Fund or Public Account of the Province cannot be moved by a Private Member without the consent of the Provincial Government.

 - iii.
-Bills received from Parliament: A Bill for the amendment of the Constitution passed by the Parliament and where approval of such constitutional amendment requires assent of the Province, the Secretary Assembly circulates the Bill and any Member or Minister may give notice to place it on the List of Business of the Assembly. - iv.
+Bills received from Parliament: A Bill for the amendment of the Constitution passed by the Parliament and where approval of such constitutional amendment require assent of the Province.
+The Secretary Assembly circulates the Bill and any Member or Minister may give notice to place it on the List of Business of the Assembly. - iv.
 Money Bill: A Government Bill dealing with matters of revenues and expenditures.
 In the Rules of Procedure of the Assembly it is also termed as Finance Bill (Money Bill along with the Budget).

-Legislative Process:

-From a Private Member Bill to an Act:
+Legislative Process: From a Bill to an Act:

-Step 1: Introducing a Bill: A Private Member may, subject to the above restriction, move for leave to introduce a Bill after giving to the Secretary Assembly 15 days notice of his intention to do so.
+Step 1: Introducing a Bill: A Private Member may, subject to the above restriction, move for leave to introduce a Bill after giving the Secretary Assembly 15 days notice of his intention to do so.

-Step 2: Motion for Leave to Introduce: If the Bill is admitted by the Speaker, the Secretary Assembly sets down the Motion for leave to introduce the Bill in the List of Business/ Order of the Day for the day meant for Private Member's Business.
+Step 2: Motion for Leave to Introduce: If the Bill is admitted by the Speaker, the Secretary Assembly sets down the Motion for leave to introduce the Bill in the List of Business/Orders of the Day for the day meant for private Member's business.

 Step 3: Introduction of a Bill: The Speaker decides if a Bill needs to have the consent of the government or the President.
-If leave is granted, the Member forthwith moves to introduce the Bill and upon introduction, the Speaker refers the Bill to the appropriate Standing Committee for report within a specified time.
+If leave is granted, the Member forthwith moves to introduce the Bill.